 - a movie theater

-This attack is happening amidst a major one-week and ongoing clash between the ISIS-linked Maute group and government forces in Marawi City, reports The Manila Times.
+This attack is happening amidst an ongoing clash between the ISIS-linked Maute group and government forces in Marawi City, reports The Manila Times.
 The fighting has trapped Over 2,000 citizens in the crossfire.
-The Philippine military announced that the ISIS fighters in Marawi could either surrender or die fighting.
+The Philippine military has given ISIS fighters in Marawi two options: surrender, or die fighting.

 The initial five takeaways regarding this attack are as follows: First, this attack appears to be a single person or a group raid, a common hotel attack tactic.

 Second, weapons are reportedly a firearm (possibly an assault rifle) and maybe a car bomb, plus it appears that arson was applied.

 Third, the culprit(s) seem to be an ISIS-linked, Philippine-based group, exact faction unknown (there are several; see Muir Analytics reporting here.)

 Fourth, the attack might be associated with the ongoing Philippine Army operation against the ISIS-linked Maute Group in Marawi City.

 Fifth, if the latter is true, this would appear to be a hybrid operation where Maute is engaged in a light infantry battle in Marawi and is simultaneously attacking Manila with a terror attack.